openapi-processor/openapi-processor-spring/docs/processor/interfaces.md

 In case no tags are given, all endpoints will be added to an `Api` interface.

-The package name gets created from the configurable `packageName` parameter of the generatr and a sub package named `api`.
+The package name gets created from the configurable `packageName` parameter of the processor and a sub package named `api`.

 If the `packageName` is configured as `com.github.hauner.openapi` the final package name for the